Taught Masters Programmes

 This degree will introduce students to the challenge of making comparative analyses of and for social policy development.
 It will give them opportunities to develop their analytic and methodological skills for comparative analysis.
 It will consider the main focal points of comparison in social policy, including the comparative analysis of welfare states, of regions and nations, and of particular policies.
 These subjects will be examined from an analytic perspective which explores key themes such as the role of context and contraints, the analysis of policy choice, the influence of values and institutions, and the processes of learning and policy transfer.

-The MSc in Digital Society at the University of Edinburgh develops knowledge and skills in digital culture, the digital economy and the sociology of finance, and emerging digital research methods.
+The MSc Digital Sociology at the University of Edinburgh develops knowledge and skills in digital culture, the digital economy and the sociology of finance, and emerging digital research methods.

 The world is facing an ‘energy trilemma’ - how can we achieve energy security, energy equity and environmental sustainability?
 This new MSc programme focuses on analysing the social, societal and environmental dimensions of energy transitions.
 The programme also looks at low carbon technologies, policies and markets.
 There are opportunities to examine how citizens are involved in and are affected by changes in energy systems through international field trips and research projects.